 Deputy Chief Executive/Finance Director

 A Fellow of the Association of Certified and Chartered Accountants, Chris has previously worked for Talawa Theatre Company as Associate Director/Executive Producer, Rifco, Pegasus Opera and also at PwC, specialising in the energy sector.
 His proudest achievement to date is merging the financial areas of the four companies that became One Dance UK.
 Chris would love to take a Tavaziva dance class but worries he wouldn’t be able to keep up!

 Head of Children and Young People's Dance

-Laura has a wealth of experience in education, and was once Assistant Vice Principal at a Secondary School in West Yorkshire where she was responsible for developing and leading a unique performing arts curriculum pathway for Key Stages 3 and 4.
-Her proudest moment to date is seeing U.Dance 2019 come to life!
+Laura has a wealth of experience in education and was once Assistant Vice Principal at a Secondary School in West Yorkshire, where she was responsible for developing and leading a unique performing arts curriculum pathway for Key Stages 3 and 4.
+Her proudest moments to date are seeing U.Dance 2019 and U.Dance Digital 2020 come to life!

 Always active, Amy teaches her own dance fitness classes, following work as a dance teacher in colleges and schools.
 Amy is incredibly proud of her daughter, and also of completing a 365-day running challenge to raise money for charity.

 With a background in the corporate world dealing specifically in Property Services, Fred has worked with global clients, and has vast experience in Business Development.
 If Fred could take a dance class with anyone, it would have been Fred Astaire – who he describes as part of the ‘golden age of Dance in the public eye’

 Barny hails from a freelance background looking after CRM/databases and has previously worked on events such as the London 2012 Olympics, of which he is incredibly proud.
 If he could have had the chance, Barny would have liked to take a dance class with Prince – and reckons that he could have taught him a thing or two!